-Caramelized Apricot Bruschetta – a perfect combination of sweet apricots, a lemon ricotta cheese, fresh herbs and bakery fresh bread.
-A great summertime snack, our quick bruschetta recipe comes together in under 20 minutes.
+Caramelized Apricot Bruschetta - a perfect combination of sweet apricots, lemon ricotta cheese, fresh herbs and bakery-fresh bread.
+A great summertime snack, our summer bruschetta recipe comes together in under 20 minutes.

 Apricots are the first sign of summer.
 You can’t beat the juiciness of freshly picked apricots.
 Part of the stone fruit family (with peaches and plums), you’ll find apricots in season from early May through July.

 Just like other stone fruit (peaches, plums, cherries, nectarines), apricots have that hard pit in the center.
 Make sure to discard the pit, it isn’t edible.
 Even though they have a heart of stone, apricots still provide some great health benefits.

 And I’ve got the perfect recipe for your apricots.
 Caramelized Apricot Bruschetta.
 A fruit bruschetta recipe ready in under 20 minutes, the perfect party appetizer or snack.

 Bakery fresh bread.
 Sandwich bread will not do this recipe justice.
 Get the good loaf from the bakery.
 A baguette or whole wheat french bread is a great size for bite-size bruschetta.

 Use leftover bread to make breadcrumbs, french toast, bread pudding or a strata.